HSF/hsf.github.io/_gsocblogs/2022/blog_EtherpadPlugin_MohammadWarid.md

 Currently, I am investigating the WOPI server functionality for receiving the metadata and handling it, after which, I will move towards testing the complete workflow.

+# Post Midterm Period

+## Support for multi-user collaboration
+The main goal for the project was an in-app workflow, targeted to onboard new users over the etherpad each possessing a unique ID.
+This was achieved by fetching query parameters from a custom `/setEFSSMetadata` endpoint, thereby passing successful or error based responses to the wopiserver, which then allocated a new url to serve the etherpad user.
+The endpoint was protected against validation checks for bogus inputs like invalid `padID` and `API` key.

+## Debouncing padUpdate event
+The `padUpdate` event in etherpad is supposed to fire on every new change to the etherpad.
+This is more noticeable when dealing with every keystroke event.
+To lower the amount of `pending 202` requests at the wopiserver’s end, the `padUpdate` event was debounced by a factor of 3000 milliseconds.
+After this implementation, only the latest updated change was taken into account.

+## Triggering close event on window close or when user leaves the collaborative pad
+In etherpad, if the user leaves or closes the browser tab, the     `userLeave` event is invoked.
+This was passed down to the wopsiserver as a `URL` parameter.
+The user content that existed inside the database was also cleared.

+## User Notifications
+The deliverables to this task were notifying users about ongoing events happening behind the scenes of the wopiserver and the etherpad lite client application.
+- The wopiserver can send responses containing parameters like the message, delay, statusCode etc.
+To create a seamless user experience, the task was to generate appropriate notifications using the intercepted data.
+- The main issue was integrating the client-side application (Etherpad UI) with the server-side application (Etherpad backend).
+Since client-side applications cannot access server-side properties and vice versa (for example, the window object, etc.), this implementation is currently attempted as a websocket request-response cycle using suitable etherpad APIs.
+- The notifications should be sent from the server side, where the client receives them and extracts the notification data ( message, delay and statusCode) to invoke appropriate notification popups using `ejs` templates.
+- Here, the sending of data from the server side is obtained through web sockets which is intercepted at the client side for displaying notification popups.
+The documentation of etherpad is inconsistent with handling data functionality at the client side without any examples.
+This was a substantial limitation in the achievement of this task.

+## NPM package release and github actions workflow
+- To test the packages by different users, the package was published to the NPM registry.
+Along with that basic github actions workflows were set up to auto-publish a new version over to NPM by tagging a package release.

+## Future Work
+- I’ll try to assist with future code contributions and development of the package, enabling the needful integration of the etherpad with the wopiserver.

 ## Personal Experience
-So far it has been an enriching experience with a great learning curve that I have enjoyed, and am looking forward to make more meaningful contributions.
-I am extremely grateful for all the support and guidance I have been receiving from my mentors especially Giuseppe to familiarise me upon great software engineering practices that I never knew of before.
+It has been an enriching experience with a great learning curve that I have enjoyed.
+I am extremely grateful for all the support and guidance I have received from my mentors especially Giuseppe to familiarise me upon great software engineering practices that I never knew of before.
 Project repository - https://github.com/waridrox/ep_sciencemesh
 Link to Project idea - https://hepsoftwarefoundation.org/gsoc/2022/proposal_CERNBox-Etherpad.html